 My mom was an amazing writer, and I feel more connected to her when I express my thoughts this way, too.
 After her death in 2004, I decided to write her a letter each year to update her on what she had missed, and to reflect on how I’ve grown and changed.
 I’d love to turn these letters into a book someday…but in the meantime, you can check out some of my published work here.

 When I’m not writing or coordinating my kids’ social calendars, I love getting out there and being active, whether that means hitting the pool or enjoying a run, in all its sweaty, chafed glory.
-After some unexpected health challenges changed my life in 2011, I learned to redefine my own limitations, and have since completed two sprint triathlons, a duathlon, and three half marathons.
+After some unexpected health challenges changed my life in 2011, I learned to redefine my own limitations, and have since completed two sprint triathlons, a duathlon, three half marathons, and an open water race.

 I’d be remiss not to mention my lovely husband, who is my partner in crime and instantly made me fall for him by teaching me how to win a card game in college.
 I couldn’t do this parenting thing without him, and I’m grateful he shares my weird sense of humor.
 He tolerates my quirks and my tendency to obsess over things; in return, I try to look past his misguided conviction that white chocolate qualifies as real chocolate.